-Hobbies: Kokedama hanging plant centerpiece stunning for Thanksgiving
+Hobbies: Try Kokedama centerpiece for Thanksgiving

 I love finding fun alternatives to traditional centerpieces when I decorate for Thanksgiving.
 A centerpiece really sets the tablescape, but it can sometimes take up more room than you’d like.
 That’s why I absolutely love this idea of a hanging centerpiece.
 Kokedama, which means “moss ball,” is really easy to make and is so stunning.
 I am using this project to decorate for Thanksgiving, but it’s just as great year-round.